bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 Get Started
 -----------

-Stream Juggler has a user-friendly UI to create a processing sequence of arbitrary complexity, watch it in action and manage it using pre-created modules with flexible functionality.
+The Stream Juggler Platform has a user-friendly UI to create a processing sequence of arbitrary complexity, watch it in action and manage it using pre-created modules with flexible functionality.

 If you are a developer and are willing to use the platform you need to know of some prerequisites for the platform.
 These are required settings and engines for launching a module.
 Find more information about that in the `Configuration`_ and the `Custom Files`_ sections of this document.
 And make sure the following services are preliminarily deployed: